 - How much money you need and what you need the money for (If you want to live off of the proceeds, then the single purpose reverse mortgage won’t work.)

 - How long you plan to live in the home (If you’re not planning to be in the house long, taking out the loan may not be financially prudent.)

-- How the loan would be repaid (If you want to leave the property to heirs, can they repay the loan so they can keep it?)
+- If the loan could be repaid (If you want to leave the property to heirs, can they repay the loan so they can keep it?)

 If you have reservations about getting a reverse mortgage, there are other options available to improve your cash flow:

 - Cash-out refinance.
 It’s cheaper to obtain a mortgage refinance and allows you to keep building equity (where the reverse mortgage drains your equity).
 However, you’ll need to make monthly payments or risk foreclosure.

 - A home equity line of credit (HELOC).
 This option also has fewer fees than a reverse mortgage and allows you to tap into funding whenever you need it.
 During the draw period, you only need to pay the interest on the loan.
 However, be prepared for the payment to jump once the draw period is over.
 Additionally, if your home value drops, the HELOC can be canceled.
 And, if you miss payments, you can face foreclosure.